josemca1105/HK-Front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

+## Installation

+Before you begin, make sure you have Node.js installed on your machine.
+Then, follow these steps to install the project:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory: cd HK-Front/hk-front.
+3. Run the command npm install to install the project's dependencies.
+4. Install the Prettier extension to format the code.
+You can find it in the extension marketplace of your favorite code editor.
+That's it!
+Now you have the project installed on your local machine.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.